Home

 Overview

-Over-the-air position/status messages that the M7 GX transceiver and the Personal Locator may receive are sent out the serial port using Raveon’s proprietary message format called the $PRAVE message.
-The $PRAVE message is used to pass the tracked vehcile’s ID, location, speed, and status.
-The $PRAVE message format is the default message format when the unit is configured for GPS mode 2.
+GPS tracking over-the-air position/status messages that the GPS transceiver and the Atlas Personal Locator may receive are sent out the serial port using Raveon’s tracking message format called the $PRAVE message.
+The $PRAVE message is structured like NMEA messages, and is used to pass the tracked item’s ID, location, speed, direction, altitude, temperature, and status.
+The $PRAVE message format is the default message format when the GPS transponder is configured for GPS mode 2.

 Structured like a standard NMEA GPS message, the $PRAVE message contains a rich set of location and status information.
 The $PRAVE message is sent out the serial port of the radio, each time the radio receives a position message over-the-air.

 Please note, the $PRAVE message is not transmitted over-the-air.
-Raveon transmits over-the-air a highly compressed form of the data held in the $PRAVE message.
-When an M7 GX receives this over-the-air position/status report, the received information is decompressed and the data is sent out the serial port, in one of a number different formats.
+Raveon transmits GPS tracking information over-the-air in a highly compressed form of the data held in the $PRAVE message.
+When an transponder ore base radio receives this over-the-air position/status report, the received information is decompressed and the data is sent out the serial port, in one of a number different formats.
 One of these formats is this $PRAVE message.
 Other options are the NMEA $GPWPL message and the $GPTLL message.
 These are covered in the user manual for the M7 GX radio transponder.
+Raveon’s M6, M8, M21, M22 radio modems all can utilize $PRAVE messages for outputting tracking information.

 $PRAVE Message Format